anh0001/evo-legged-robotics/README.md

 - Evolutionary adaptation to different terrain types
 - Neural network controllers that learn from simulated experience

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue for discussion.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- This project is based on evolutionary robotics research by Kubota Lab
-- The original implementation used Open Dynamics Engine (ODE)
-- Special thanks to the PyBullet community for their excellent physics engine